knowyourdata/data-scanner/README.md

 Additionally, JSON files are provided for visualizing the tables/columns matched as personal data.

-This software assists in creating and especially maintaining the records data processing activities by reading the person-related data from where it is stored (the database).
+This software assists in creating and especially maintaining the records data processing activities by reading the person-related data from the database schema.

-For more advanced scenarios please see Commercial Version below.
+For more advanced scenarios (like reading from the database records) please see Commercial Version below.

 ## Installation Requirements